 For the Spaghetti Pasta

-- Bring a large pot of lightly salted water to boil then add spaghetti and cook for 8 to 10 minutes.
+- Bring a large pot of lightly salted water to boil then add spaghetti and cook for 8 to 10 minutes or until al dente.
+Don't cook all the way.
 Drain noodles and rinse with cold water.
 Add sauce to spaghetti and toss to combine then set sauced spaghetti aside.

 - Preheat oven to 375.